sendgrid/sendgrid-csharp/USE_CASES.md

 There are also some methods to easily create API keys for various common use cases.

-For example, to create a Mail API:
+For example, to create a Mail Send API key scoped for sending email:

 ```
 var apiKey = Environment.GetEnvironmentVariable("NAME_OF_THE_ENVIRONMENT_VARIABLE_FOR_YOUR_SENDGRID_KEY");